Brain Waste

 “When highly qualified doctors, engineers, social workers, teachers and other professionals are unable to utilize the academic and professional skills they brought with them to the United States, nobody benefits,” she said in a press release.

-At Global Cleveland, international newcomers are matched with a professional connection volunteer who works in their target field to assist in navigating the process of finding or growing a career in Northeast Ohio.
+At Global Cleveland, International Newcomers are matched with a professional connection volunteer who works in their target field to assist in navigating the process of finding or growing a career in Northeast Ohio.